Howard Merrill Shelley: Lineage

+Works

 Shelley drew from his family history and wrote a play based on it in 1914 called The Family Tree.
 Shelley took inspiration from the genealogical craze that was sweeping Philadelphia and other major cities in order to write the satirical work.
 Prior to The Family Tree Shelley co-wrote a popular musical called The Beauty Doctor in 1904.
 An article in the Geneva Daily Times described this production as a piece “based on the beauty culture craze, which is handled in a broadly humorous way and is said to afford ample opportunity for hearty fun”.

 After writing satires for the stage, Howard went on to become a theatrical press agent.
 He wrote about society under the name Barclay Beekman for the New York Daily Mirror.
 Shelley was also employed by stars of the stage, including Lillian Russell, an actress and singer, and Luisa Tetrazzini, an Italian opera soprano, as well as Mary Garden, an opera star, and the Hammerstein family.

-Howard Shelley died on December 11, 1956 after an illness of two years.
+Howard Shelley died on December 11, 1956, after an illness of two years.
 He was seventy-seven.